Frequently Asked Questions

 Select a topic below to learn more:

 How do I enroll?

-University of Nebraska at Omaha freshmen simply register for the AERO 1010 & AERO 1310 courses in MAVLink.
+University of Nebraska Omaha (UNO) freshmen simply register for the AERO 1010 & AERO 1310 courses in MavLINK.
 Remember, there is no military commitment at this time unless on a ROTC scholarship.
 Prospective students must contact Detachment 470 Cadre to review enrollment eligibility criteria and for assistance in determining semester start dates.

 What is the course content of my U.S. Air Force ROTC classes?